ironeternal/ironeternal.github.io/earthkin/index.md

 ## Druid

 > Druids are the most magical Kin.
 They prefer to use sorcery to solve their problems.
 They're deeply connected to the physical world and its working, and as such are often strong and fit.
+They know how to hunt and fight, but neglect skills and trades.

 - A Druid gets 1 new spell every level
 	- +1 to the Might or Will on odd levels, excluding level 1